blofeld80/rtems/bsps/arm/xilinx-zynq/README.md

 Xilinx proposes to use the machine `arm-generic-fdt-7series` ([LINK](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/821854273/Running+Bare+Metal+Applications+on+QEMU#RunningBareMetalApplicationsonQEMU-Runningabare-metalapplicationonZynq7000)).
 This virtual machine is described by a devicetree which can be used to model the hardware of a concrete board.

-A devicetree example for the Picozed board has been added (see subfolder utils).
+A devicetree example for the Picozed board has been added (see subfolder `dts`).
 Some notes on that:
 * The skelton `zynq-7000.dtsi` has been modified to make QEMU load a model of the PL310 cache controller.
 It may sound strange, but `compatible = "arm,pl310-cache";` must be replaced by `compatible = "arm,l2x0";` as the original setting only loads a dummy and you will end up with a fatal error (`ARM_FATAL_L2C_310_UNEXPECTED_ID`) as soon as RTEMS has been configured to use I/D caches.
 * The devicetree specifies two cores.
 Therefore, `RTEMS_SMP` needs to be enabled when building RTEMS